fbreitwieser/d3-hiervis/README.md

-# d3-hiervis
-Hierarchical visualization with D3
+# d3-hiervis - Hierarchical visualization with D3

+"Many datasets are intrinsically hierarchical.
+Consider geographic entities, such as census blocks, census tracts, counties and states; the command structure of businesses and governments; file systems and software packages.
+And even non-hierarchical data may be arranged empirically into a hierarchy, as with k-means clustering or phylogenetic trees." [d3-hierarchy README](https://github.com/d3/d3-hierarchy)

+This module is based on [d3 hierarchy](https://github.com/d3/d3-hierarchy) and implements several popular techniques for visualizing hierarchical data.